 Hangout where they are!

-This is a large reason I created the Digital Nomad Business Directory.
+This is a large reason I created the Little Diamond Dossier.
 It’s a directory of location independent service professionals.
 You want to attract like-minded clients, so you need to consciously choose where your business is seen.

-The Digital Nomad Business Directory is seen by other people running an online business, so you never have to worry about someone questioning your online-only service again.
+The Little Diamond Dossier is seen by other people running an online business, so you never have to worry about someone questioning your online-only service again.

 Listing your business on a directory isn't the only way to score fans.
 Showing up to events in person is a great way to become known too.